 Are There Age Limits Regarding EIC Eligibility

-Keep in mind that if you file your taxes online you only have to answer a few simply questions to see whether you qualify for the EIC.
-This means that you will not have to know the current tax laws and you will be able to receive your maximum tax refund.
+Keep in mind that if you file your taxes online, you only have to answer a few simply questions to see whether you can claim the earned income credit.
+This means that you will not have to know the current tax laws, and you will be able to get your maximum tax refund.